NickPaterson/gatsby-starter-lumen/content/posts/2023-03-12---Administrative-rights/index.md

     }
 }
 ```
+Code Block 2: index function, return type removed

 It was now working 😊

 ![Admin Page](./media/admin-page.png)
+Figure 3: Admin page in browser

-I wanted to add a link onto the sidebar for the, the Laravel Breeze had access to `@guest` and `@auth’.
+I wanted to add a link onto the sidebar for the, the Laravel Breeze had access to `@guest` and `@auth`.
 ```
           @admin
           <li>